Port Dover: Locations

-Port Dover contains the Arbor hot dog restaurant and the Knetchels neighborhood market and fish restaurant.

-The Erie Beach Hotel with its Cove Room and The Beach House are also popular dining attractions.

 The "Cliff Site" was the first place designated by the federal Minister of the Environment as a National Historic Site of Canada (Lieux historiques nationaux du Canada), as being of national historic significance.
 There two priests claimed sovereignty over the Lake Erie region for Louis XIV of France in 1670.

 Located just a short driving distance away from the Stelco Lake Erie Works in Nanticoke, Port Dover is the site of romantic sunsets along its surrounding countryside.
 Port Dover can be used as an easy urban walking trail year round.
 Recommended activities are cycling, running, hiking, and walking.
 There are hills on Silver Lake Drive, Prospect Street, Bridge Street, and St. George Street.
 Most of the streets have sidewalks; but care should be taken around traffic especially during summer weekends.
 Walking on Park Street or Market Street takes the participant to Powell Park, which is the social epicenter of Port Dover.
 Depending on the participants' activity level, the town can be walked through in either 3 kilometres or 5 kilometres.

 There are scenic waterfalls nearby and tourists generally go to nearby Port Ryerse as a side trip.
 Local roads that originate from here often lead to the hamlets of Fishers Glen, Normandale and Turkey Point (which is another seasonal beach destination).
 Even the farmers here generally enjoy the sunsets on their property.
 Apple wine, produced by the local farmers themselves, can be purchased by anyone due to their lack of alcohol content.
 This product is available in the Port Dover area.
 On clear summer nights, the Port Dover lighthouse can be seen glimmering brightly with the moon.
 The beaches in Port Dover have a tendency to emulate those that are beside the Mediterranean Sea.